M. Louise Whitman Scholarship

 This scholarship was established in memory of M. Louise Whitman by the Virginia Business and Professional Women’s Foundation.
 Ms. Whitman graduated from JMU (’51) with dual Bachelor degrees in English and Secondary Education and a Master’s degree in Sociology (’60).
 She was an educator in Herndon, VA and served the BPW Foundation at the local, state and national levels in several appointed positions.
 The award recognizes exceptional students who intend to carry their study of gender equity into the professional fields.

-- Demonstrate financial need based on the Free Application for Federal Student Aid (FAFSA) and as determined by the financial aid office.
+- Have submitted a Free Application for Federal Student Aid (FAFSA) with the financial aid office by the application deadline

 - Be officially enrolled with the Registrar’s Office as a minor in the Women’s and Gender Studies Program

 - Be a rising Junior or Senior at James Madison University

 - Be a U.S. citizen